A description of the file formats of the different available reports.

 The following sections describe the different types of volume reports but, per definition, apply for project reports as well.

-The basic annotation report contains a graphical plot of abundances of the different annotation labels (annotations can have multiple labels by different users).
-If the annotations should be separated by label tree, there will be one plot for each label tree that was used.
+The basic image annotation report contains a graphical plot of abundances of the different annotation labels (annotations can have multiple labels by different users).
+If the annotations should be separated by label tree or user, there will be one plot for each label tree or user.

 The bars of the plot are color-coded based on the colors of the labels they represent.
 If any label occurs more than a hundred times, a logarithmic scale is applied.

-The extended annotation report is an XLSX spreadsheet which contains a list of the abundances of each label and image.
-If the annotations should be separated by label tree, there will be one worksheet for each label tree that was used.
+The extended image annotation report is an XLSX spreadsheet which contains a list of the abundances of each label and image.
+If the annotations should be separated by label tree or user, there will be one worksheet for each label tree or user.

-For a single worksheet (not separated by label tree) the first line contains the volume name.
-For multiple worksheets the first lines contain the name of the respective label tree.
+For a single worksheet (not separated by label tree or user) the first line contains the volume name.
+For multiple worksheets the first lines contain the name of the respective label tree or user.
 The second line always contains the column headers.
 The columns are as follows:

 The label hierarchy contains all label names from the root label to the child label, separated by a >